-2) The publishing of a monthly 3) The establishment of a Dialan-Officer program, under which students would be able to contact a student government officer at certain hours of the day and express their views on any aspect of 4) The planning of more and better combined activities between Notre Dame and St. Mary's College.
-'Every year each student pays a \$14 Student Government fee," he noted.
-"We believe the students have right to know what is done with this money," Corpora added. crease student involvement in Student Government through increased representation.
-"We'd like to have an off-campus student representative to the Hall Presidents' Council," Corpora explained.
-"We would also have a representative to Government from each hall to participate in debate and discussion, and post the minutes of Student Government meetings in Corpora and Spurling also plan to appoint a committee of representatives to the various University offices, from the Laundry Service to the Housing Office.
+2) The publishing of a monthly newsletter containing a report of the Student Government finances.
+3) The establishment of a Dialan-Officer program, under which students would be able to contact a student government officer at certain hours of the day and express their views on any aspect of student government.
+4) The planning of more and better combined activities between Notre Dame and St. Mary's College We want to make student government a more viable and a more visible organization," explained Spurling.
+Corpora cited the issuing of a monthly financial statement as an example of plans to open up student government.
+'Every year each student pays a \$14 Student Government fee," he "We believe the students noted. have right to know what is done with this money," Corpora added.
+In addition, Corpora and Spurling outlined a plan to increase student involvement in Student Government through increased representation 'We'd like to have an off-campus student representative to the Hall Presidents' Council," Corpora explained.
+"We would also have a representative to Student Government from each hall to participate in debate and discussion, and post the minutes of Student Government meetings in Corpora and Spurling also plan to appoint a committee of representatives to the various University offices, from the Laundry Service to the Housing Office.
 We're making it easier by establishing direct lines of communication," Spurling emphasized.
-Other items of the candidates' platform included the establishment of committees to investigate and take action on issues such as parietals, the Dean's list, the drinking age, laundry facilities for male halls, improved art department faciliites and the establishment of an accredited Community Service course.
-The last item would allow students working with such organizations as MECHA, CILA, Neighborhood Study Program, and the Logan Center to receive one semester's credit for their involvement.
-ROCCO'S 537 N. St. Louis Blvd. the finest in PIZZA ITALIAN FOOD YOUR FAVORITE BEVERAGES FRIENDLY ATMOSPHERE OPEN TUESDAY - SATURDAY AT 5:00 DAILY